 Even though most of us are spending the majority of our time at home, it’s still important to be physically active.

-Functional fitness can be a good way to combat restlessness and keep your body moving during a shelter-in-place.
+Functional fitness can be a good way to combat restlessness and keep your body moving.

 What is functional fitness?
 It refers to exercise that helps you with everyday activities, like: